BrenPatF/Sandbox/README.md

 # trapit_oracle_tester
 TRansactional API Testing (TRAPIT) framework for Oracle PL/SQL unit testing.

 The framework is designed as a lightweight PL/SQL-based framework for API testing that can be considered as an alternative to utPLSQL.
 The framework is based on the idea that all API testing programs can follow a universal design pattern for testing APIs, using the concept of a ‘pure’ function as a wrapper to manage the ‘impurity’ inherent in database APIs.
+In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.
 I explained the concepts involved in a presentation at the Oracle User Group Ireland Conference in March 2018:

 - [The Database API Viewed As A Mathematical Function: Insights into Testing](https://www.slideshare.net/brendanfurey7/database-api-viewed-as-a-mathematical-function-insights-into-testing)

-## Usage ()
+## Usage

 In order to use the framework for unit testing, the following preliminary steps are required:
 * A JSON file is created containing the input test data including expected return values in the required format
-* A unit test PL/SQL program is created as a public procedure in a package
+* A unit test PL/SQL program is created as a public procedure in a package (see example below).
+The program calls:
+  * Trapit.Get_Inputs to get the JSON data and translate into PL/SQL arrays
+  * Trapit.Set_Outputs to convert actual results in PL/SQL arrays into JSON, and write the output JSON file
 * A record is inserted into the tt_units table using the Trapit.Add_Ttu procedure, passing names of package, procedure, JSON file (which should be placed in an Oracle directory, INPUT_DIR) and an active Y/N flag

 Once the preliminary steps are executed, the following steps run the unit test program: